anarchodin/ulisp-build/README.md

 # uLisp

-[uLisp](http://www.ulisp.com) is a version the Lisp programming language, primarily targeting microcontrollers.
+[uLisp](http://www.ulisp.com) is a version of the Lisp programming language, primarily targeting microcontrollers.
 See the website for more details.

-You have stumbled across the core source of uLisp.
+You have stumbled across a reworking of the core source of uLisp.
 This repository contains two main components: The (mostly) C code that gets concatenated into Arduino sketches for uLisp releases, and the Common Lisp code that handles this concatenation (and some automatic code generation).

 The two are in the process of being teased apart.
 Once that's further underway, there'll be better documentation here.